ch4t4pt/pm43-rce-exp/README.md

-# Command Injection Exploit - PM43
+# Honeywell PM43 Command Injection Exploit

 This repository contains a command injection exploit for PM43 devices.
 The exploit targets the PM43 device with firmware version P10.11.013310 or earlier, which is vulnerable to command injection.